 The Setting Up Apple Mail instructions have you turn off Mail's built-in junk mail filter, so it will not put messages in the Junk mailbox.
 However, it is normal for Mail to still show the Junk mailbox.
-(Older versions of Mac OS X would always hide the Junk mailbox when Mail's filter was disabled.)
+(Older versions of macOS would always hide the Junk mailbox when Mail's filter was disabled.)